Best home solar battery systems: 2026 Guide

 There are several different types of solar batteries.
 The most popular home storage units for grid-connect systems are Lithium ion batteries.

 The infographic image shows the two main types of lithium ion batteries for home use: 1.
-Nickel Manganese Coblat (NMC) and 2.
-Lithium Iron Phosphate (LiFePO4).
+Nickel Manganese Cobalt (NMC) and 2.
+Lithium Iron Phosphate (LFP).

 Lithium ion batteries